evennia/evennia/docs/sphinx/source/wiki/TutorialWorldIntroduction.rst

     @batchcommand contrib.tutorial_world.build

-The world will be built (there will be a lot of text output) and you will end up back in Limbo with a new exit called ``tutorial``.
+The world will be built (this might take a while, so don't rerun the command even if it seems the system has frozen).
+After finishing you will end up back in Limbo with a new exit called ``tutorial``.

 An alternative is